geeofree/geeofree/src/notes/angular/4-Forms.md

 description: Form management using template or reactive-driven approaches.
 ---

-Angular has two approaches when it comes to form management:
-`template-driven` or `reactive-driven` forms.

 ## Template-Driven Forms

 Are for forms that are more static and simple ie. sign in forms.

-To use template-driven forms we have to import the module:
-`FormsModule` which allows us to use the `[(ngModel)]` two-way data binding property.
+To implement template-driven forms, import the module `FormsModule` which will allow the use of the `[(ngModel)]` two-way data binding property.

-For example:

 ```ts
 // template-form.module.ts